stevebonhomme/jekyll-wilt/README.md

 # What I Learned Today

-This repository is for my git and Jekyll powered site [wilt](https://wilt.dev).This is a live, full production example of a [Jekyll](https://jekyllrb.com/) site that can be deployed with [Vercel](https://vercel.com).
+This repository is for my git and Jekyll powered site [wilt](https://wilt.dev).
+This is a live, full production example of a [Jekyll](https://jekyllrb.com/) site that can be deployed with [Vercel](https://vercel.com).
 You can easily deploy one of your own.
 If you need assistance to deploy and administer such a site please feel free to contact me.

 ## About